This guide is about the Green Books.

 The Special Collections & Archives department is located in the David D. Palmer Health Sciences Library on Palmer's Main Campus.

 Access to materials and reference assistance is provided in the Reading Room on the first floor of the Library (L103).

 Regular hours are Monday through Friday from 8:30 a.m. to 5 p.m.

 Hours during term breaks are Monday through Friday from 8 a.m to 4:30 p.m.

 Please call (563) 884-5893, or email email@example.com for assistance.

 This guide is on the Green Books.
 You will find resources which give a general overview of the Green Books, and then each volume is highlighted with descriptions of the different editions.The guide is divided into the following pages:

 The Green Books are considered the "Holy Grail" of chiropractic and are aptly named because of their distinctive dark green binding.
-The Green Books were the first chiropractic textbooks created by D.D.
-Palmer in 1906, and continued with B.J.
+The Green Books, created by D.D.
+Palmer in 1906, were the first chiropractic textbooks.
+The Green Books continued with B.J.
 Palmer and his faculty until 1963.

 The majority of the early volumes contain a distinctive green vine patterned end paper, which was discontinued in 1947.